-Interested in REO property or a foreclosure in Maryland?
+Buying a REO or foreclosure in Maryland

 What's an REO?

 REO means Real Estate Owned.
 These are homes that have completed the foreclosure process and are presently held by the bank or mortgage company.
 This is unlike a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
-The buyer must also be prepared to pay with cash in hand.
-And on top of all that, you'll receive the property 100% as is.
-That could consist of prevailing liens and even current tenants that need to be removed.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+You must also be prepared to pay with cash in hand.
+Finally, you'll receive the property completely as is.
+That possibly will consist of existing liens and even current residents that need to be kicked out.

 A REO, conversely, is a much neater and attractive transaction.
-The REO property was unable to find a buyer during foreclosure auction.
-Now the bank owns it.
-The lender will deal with the removal of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+The REO property didn't find a buyer during foreclosure auction.
+The lender now owns it.
+The lender will attend to the elimination of tax liens, evict occupants if needed and generally prepare for the issuance of a title insurance policy to the buyer at closing.
 Take notice that REOs may be exempt from normal disclosure requirements.
 For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that usually requires sellers to make known any defects of which they are knowledgeable.

-Are REO properties a bargain in Maryland?
+Are REO's a bargain in Maryland?

 All set to make an offer?

 Most lenders have a REO department that you'll work with when buying a REO property from them.
 Normally the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about their knowledge concerning the condition of the property and what their process is for taking offers.
-Since banks usually sell REO properties "as is", it may be in your best interest to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.
+Before making your offer, you'll want to contact either the listing agent or REO department at the bank and learn as much as you can about what they know regarding the condition of the property and what their process is for accepting offers.
+Since banks typically sell REO properties "as is", you'll want to be sure and include an inspection contingency in your offer that gives you time to check for hidden damage and terminate the offer if you find it.